 As already mentioned, the Chromosomes of a Genotype doesn't have to have necessarily the same size.
-It is only required that all genes are from the same type and the Genes within a Chromosome have the same constraints; e. g. the same min- and max values for numerical Genes.
+It is only required that all genes are from the same type and the Genes within a Chromosome have the same constraints; e. g. the same minimal- and maximal values for numerical Genes.